COMMUNITY SERVICE AGENCY

-As part of MassHealth's Children's Behavioral Health Initiative "CBHI," Community Counseling of Bristol County, Inc. has been designated as the Community Service Agency ("CSA") for Attleboro, Taunton, and surrounding communities.
+As part of MassHealth's Children's Behavioral Health Initiative "CBHI," CCBC has been designated as the Community Service Agency ("CSA") for Attleboro, Taunton, and surrounding communities.

 What is CCBC's Role?

-As CSA for the greater Attleboro/Taunton area, CCBC will provide the following CBHI services:
+As CSA for the greater Attleboro/Taunton area, CCBC provides the following CBHI services:

 • Intensive Care Coordination (ICC)